tylerscheuble/juju-charm-fresh-rss/README.md

   $ juju deploy fresh-rss
   $ juju expose fresh-rss

-You can then browse to http://ip-address to configure the service.
+You can then browse to http://ip-address to configure FreshRSS.

-# Configuration

-The configuration options will be listed on the charm store, however If you're making assumptions or opinionated decisions in the charm (like setting a default administrator password), you should detail that here so the user knows how to change it immediately, etc.

 # Author and Charm Details